matejak/argbash/doc/index.rst

 #.
 The square brackets in your script should match (i.e. every opening square bracket ``[`` should be followed at some point by a closing square bracket ``]``).
    More precisely, the number of closing square brackets ``]`` must not exceed the number of opening ``[``.
    This limitation does apply to files that are processed by ``argbash.sh`` --- you are fine if you have the argument parsing code in a separate file and you don't use the ``INCLUDE_PARSING_CODE``.
+#.
+The generated code generally contains bashisms as it --- relies heavily on ``bash`` arrays to process any kind of positional arguments and multi-valued optional arguments.
+   That said, if you stick with optional arguments only, a POSIX shell s.a. ``dash`` will be able to process the ``Argbash``-generated parsing code.

 Index
 -----